Clare HarlandIntegrative psychotherapist

 Training and qualifications

 I am a registered member of the British Association for Counselling and Psychotherapy (MBACP, registration no. 179887) and abide by its Ethical Framework.

 I have a Foundation Certificate, a Diploma in Integrative Counselling and a Postgraduate Diploma in Integrative Psychotherapy, all from The Minster Centre, a leading integrative training institute, accredited by Middlesex University.
 I also undertake ongoing CPD to deepen my knowledge, including (most recently) in online therapy and working with trauma.

-In addition to private practice, I have previously worked as a volunteer counsellor for a GP practice, a charity supporting families with young children, and a low-cost therapy service.
-I currently hold voluntary roles on the editorial team for the e-journal Contemporary Psychotherapy and on the board of a maternal mental health charity.
+In addition to private practice, I have previously worked as a volunteer counsellor for a GP practice and a charity supporting families with young children.
+I am also on the editorial panel for the e-journal Contemporary Psychotherapy, and a trustee of a maternal mental health charity.

 My previous career was in the charity sector, where I developed a particular interest in mental health and well-being.
 I originally studied history at university, gaining a BA (Hons) in Modern History and then an MSc in Economic and Social History from the University of Oxford.